EricHaggar/clinigo/README.md

 ## Deliverable 2

 The second deliverable concentrates on the admin features.
 The admin can create and edit services as well as delete accounts (walk-in clinic employees and patients).

-`CircleCI` was utilized to run unit tests and builds can be found [here](https://circleci.com/gh/professor-forward)
+Circle CI was used to run unit tests.
+The builds can be found [here](https://circleci.com/gh/professor-forward)

 ### Admin Account